savanarohit/Linux-Shell-Scripting/README.md

 Step1: Get Manual Commands for the requirement

-Step2: Select any command line editor like vi, vim and nano to write a script.
+Step 2: Select any command line editor like vi, vim, and nano to write a script.

 Step3:  Write a Bash shell script
-	- Now open a text file with anyName and with any extension but will take .sh just to represent that text file is a shell script.
+	- Now open a text file with anyName and with any extension but will take .sh just to represent that the text file is a shell script.
-        - Write first line as a shebang line (#!/bin/bash)
+        - Write the first line as a shebang line (#!/bin/bash)
         - Paste all required commands in a sequence

 Step4: Executing Bash Shell Script